 Shell reports record profits as energy prices soar after Russia's invasion of Ukraine

-LONDON — Energy giant Shell has reported its highest annual profits in more than a century, after energy prices soared due to the Russian invasion of Ukraine.
+LONDON — Energy giant Shell has reported its highest annual profits in the company's 115-year history, after energy prices soared due to the Russian invasion of Ukraine.

 London-based Shell's profits for 2022 were almost $40 billion, twice those reported for 2021, at a time of continued political debate about more targeted taxation on energy companies.